 To really hit a home run with this boot, wear some distressed black denim and find yourself a good medium to wide-brim hat in black, beige or a neutral green.

 Grand Voyage Bowie Mid Boot

 MOST VERSATILE CHELSEA BOOT

 A refined, black leather Chelsea boot is a cornerstone of the modern man’s shoe collection.
 If you want to wear it with a pair of jeans, a tee and a flannel or jacket, it looks super smart.
 If you want to wear it with a blue suit, it also looks super smart.
-In my opinion, Ankari Floruss, a relative newcomer to the shoe world, is one of the better options for this type of boot.
-The Wednesday Chelsea Boot from their “Seven Days” collection is full-grain leather throughout and handcrafted in Italy.
+In our opinion, Florsheim’s upped their style game and created a smartly styled option for the Chelsea boot.
 One of the loudest gripes about Chelsea boots is that the circumference of the opening is too wide for the foot to easily slide inside, but Florsheim widened the boot’s throat, making wrestling with your boot a thing of the past.
 There’s more sleekly styled comfort with this boot, the toe is a rounded almond shape, meaning your toes won’t get cramped like they do in pointy-toed boots.
 Inside is an OrthoLite cushioned footbed that absorbs shock while providing support and comfort.
 Don’t like a black boot?
 Well, it also comes in two different shades of brown.